chef-boneyard/chef-provisioning-aws/README.md

 ## \#aws\_object

 All chef-provisioning-aws resources have a `aws_object` method that will return the AWS object.
+The base resources `machine`, `machine_image` and `load_balancer` are monkeypatched to also include the `aws_object` method and should respond to it like all other resources.

 The AWS object won't exist until the resource converges, however.
 An example of how to do this looks like:

 ```ruby
 my_vpc = aws_vpc 'my_vpc' do